sftcd/etm/etm.md

 Virtual private networks (VPNs) are supposed to hide user traffic to various degrees depending on the particular technology chosen by the VPN provider.
 However, not all VPNs do what they say, some for example misrepresenting the countries in which they provide vantage points. [@?vpns]

 ## Compromised (home) networks

-What we normally might consider networking appliances do also run applications that can end up being adversarial, for example DNS and DHCP attacks from home routers, or other devices in the home.
+What we normally might consider network devices such a home routers do also run applications that can end up being adversarial, for example DNS and DHCP attacks from home routers, or other devices in the home.
 One study [home] reports on a 2011 attack that affected 4.5 million DSL modems in Brazil.
-The absence of software update [@?RFC8240] has been a major cause of these issues and rises to the level that considering this as intentional behaviour is warranted.
+The absence of software update [@?RFC8240] has been a major cause of these issues and rises to the level that considering allowing this as intentional behaviour is warranted.

 ## Web browsers